Bac Lieu VietnamBac Lieu, Vietnam

 The town is on side of Bac Lieu Canal, 10km from the sea.
 The local people grow rice, fruit trees, catch seafood and make salt.
 Bac Lieu used to play importance role in exploitation and developing of French colonialists so that the province has existed several western-style villas and palaces.

-Traveling to Bac Lieu, travelers have more knowledge about very rich and popular Bac Lieu Mandarins.
+Coming there, tourists have more knowledge about very rich and popular Bac Lieu Mandarins.
 And they can visit the Bac Lieu Bird Reserve, unforgettable taste longan gardens, Viet Hung old Tower, Xiem Can Pagoda or discover mangrove cajeput forest.